kkingbd/Sprint-Challenge-Node-Express/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Mention two parts of Express that you learned about this week.
+>> express.Router is an interface that lets you modularize routing
+>> express.error handling capabilities and express' default error handler

 - [ ] Describe Middleware?
+>> Middleware are functions that run between the start and end of a req-res cycle.
 - [ ] Describe a Resource?
+>> A resource is a identifiable thing with an specific location.
 - [ ] What can the API return to help clients know if a request was successful?
+>> HTTP status codes.
 - [ ] How can we partition our application into sub-applications?
+>> By modularizing parts of code using libraries and frameworks.We can partition our application by writing the different modules for different types of functionality.

 ## Project Setup